Spy Castle: Plot summary

 The story is set in November 1965.
 A 50 megaton nuclear missile is launched from Scotland and detonates over the North Pole.
 A terrorist named Pendragon delivers an ultimatum to heads of state in London, Paris, Rome and Bonn.
 Russia and United States are excluded.
 The British secret service contacts AXE for assistance.

 The missile launch is traced to Blackscape – an island in the Orkney archipelago controlled by Lord Hardesty – the richest man in the world.
 His objective is to provoke the destruction of Russia.
 Carter heads to the north coast of Scotland to begin his investigation.
 He meets Gwen Leith one of two British Special Branch agents assigned to the mission and under his command.
 They wait for orders in a cottage and discover that fellow agent, James Stockes, has been captured.

 Carter and Leith attend a ceremony on a nearby moor organized by the Militant Druids – a neo-Fascist group supported by Lord Hardesty.
 Posing as Druids, Carter and Leith infiltrate the ceremony.
 The highlight is a sexually charged black mass presided over by figure in a devil costume during which agent James Stockes is tied to a cross and burned alive.
 As an act of mercy, Carter shoots Stockes in the head.
 The ceremony breaks up in chaos and Carter and Leith attempt to escape across the moor.
 Leith trips and sprains her ankle; she orders Carter to flee without her.

 Carter evades capture and boards the Oban-London overnight mail train.
 On board he meets Lady Hardesty.
 She is accompanied by four henchmen employed by her husband to watch over her.
-She attempts to recruit Carter as her lover, murder her husband and live with her in luxury.
+She attempts to recruit Carter as her lover, to murder her husband and live with her in luxury.
 Carter overpowers the guards and escapes from the train.
 Stranded in the Scottish Highlands he eventually makes his way to London.
 He meets up with Ian Travers from Scotland Yard Special Branch who arranges for him to be arrested and taken to Dartmoor Prison with Alfie McTurk, one of Pendragon's henchmen.